-After reading my story above, you may be curious: what you need to start working remotely as web developer ?
+After reading my story above, you may be curious: what you need to start working remotely as a web developer?
 Is it possible?
 Will it allow you to make a decent living?

-As web developer, yes it's possible to work remotely.
+As a web developer, yes it’s possible to work remotely.

-It's also possible to make a decent living but don't expect you'll have a luxury one.
+It’s also possible to make a decent living but doesn’t expect you’ll have a luxury one.

-Working remotely is totally different than working as in-house developer on a top corporation.
+Working remotely is totally different than working as an in-house developer on a top corporation.

 At last, here are what you need to start working remotely, based on my experience:

 - Be honest.
-Even if a company reached you out and give you offer with a good amount of money, but you realize you had no more time to allocate, just be honest to them and reject the offer politely.
+Even if a company reached you out and give you an offer with a good amount of money, but you realize you had no more time to allocate, just tell to them and reject the offer politely.

 - If you’re honest, you’ll gain trust over time from your employers.